 - Or go to a specific profile using the search icon which is magnifying glass at the bottom and the profile photo will have the same pinkish-orange ring around it if there is a story to watch.

 I’d love for you all to know what I’m talking about when I say that I already shared it in my Instagram stories.
 It’s so fun to watch the progress on video.

 I love this little guy so much and seeing him evolve and trust me more means the world to me.

-On another note, I will keep updating or republishing this post whenever I learn something new about that is worth sharing.
+On another note, I will keep updating or republishing this post whenever I learn something new that is worth sharing.